wenxic0248/sep10-freedom-project/prep/content.md

 * Least Complex
   *  Cooking Apps
   *  Apps That I Looked Into:[Yummly](https://www.kitchenaid.com/recipes.html),[Bigoven](https://www.bigoven.com/),[AllRecipes](https://www.allrecipes.com/)
-  *  Finding:Throughtout all of these apps that i looked into all of them had recipes for you to learn and to cook them and some Of them does advertise some cooking hardware
+  *  Finding:Throughtout all of these apps that i looked into all of them had recipes for you to learn and to cook them these recipes range from savory to deserts and some Of the apps does advertise some cooking hardware
-  *  This can be useful for people that are either new to cooking or People that doesn't know what to cook
+  *  This can be useful for people that are either new to cooking or People that doesn't know what to cook.
+This is very helpful Because on BigOven it claims to have over 1 million+ recipes inside of that website alone.